ejeschke/ginga/doc/manual/concepts.rst

 "Channel/Add channel" menu item.
 Pressing the "+" button in the workspace menu also adds a new channel using a default name.

+A channel always has an image viewer associated with it, and my additionally have a table viewer.
+The viewer is what you see when you show the window representing that channel.

 .. image:: figures/channels.png
    :width: 800px
    :align: center

-Pressing "-" removes the currently selected channel, while pressing the "up" or "down" arrows moves between images in the selected channel.
+In the workspace toolbar, pressing "-" removes the currently selected channel, while pressing the "up" or "down" arrows moves between images in the selected channel.

 In the case where multiple channels are present, they are usually visually organized as tabs/windows/grid within the central workspace of the